DuyguA/DuyguA.github.io/_posts/2018-3-28-chatbot-nlu-series-datetimeparser.md

 \end\
  ```

  with only 43 lines.
-This compacted LM will answer even to the simplest statistical algorithm I remarked, now you see with your own eyes.
+This compacted LM will answer even to the simplest statistical algorithm as I remarked previously,  now you see with your own eyes.

  The semantics has never been a simple issue, it's complicated and it'll stay complicated.
 In this post, we began with parsing algorithms and travelled until to the statistical side of the semantics.
 I hope you enjoyed the journey.
 Stay tuned and have a happy Easter!